A tour of the dairies and farms of Mykonos

 Imagine a home in a traditional Greek village.
 A wood-fired oven is coming up to temperature and the phyllo pastry is rolled out wafer-thin in the kitchen.
-An assortment of vegetables (straight from the garden) and cheeses (made in a local dairy) stand ready for whenever they are needed.
-As do the eggs (freshly collected from the hen coop in the yard).
+An assortment of vegetables (straight from the garden) and cheeses (made in a local dairy) are ready for whenever they are needed.
+As are the eggs (freshly collected from the hen coop in the yard).
 And as for the pie that’s being created… that’s probably out of a hand-written recipe book, passed down through the generations.

 Most of all, you’ll hear the stories of the personalities behind the farms and dairies showcasing the best of Mykonos’ traditional produce and cuisine, as you sample new tastes or buy a souvenir to relive the experience at home.

 You can cherry-pick from Mykonos’ farmsteads but if you want the full eco-tourism experience, head to:

 At first glance, Agios Lazaros has Mykonos’ cosmopolitan aura of luxury shops and hotels.
 But if you head to Mykonian Farmers, you can learn all about the island’s traditional cheese-making methods and the differences between using fresh goat’s, sheep’s and cow’s milk.
 Which will you prefer?
 Xynotiro (matured longer for a more sour, salty taste that works well with pasta dishes), tyrovolia (a soft, short-maturing cheese mainly used as a base in homemade pies), kopanisti (an alpine cheese that becomes spicier as it matures over 40-140 days) or niari (a short-maturing and soft cheese)?